bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## Micropython I2C SPI library BNO08X sensors for 9-axis fusion

 bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
 This is for the BNO086, BNO085, and BNO080 IMU sensors.
 The BNO08x sensors have a variety of sensors that can provide data/results.
 Each of these are accessed individually and called reports.

-### NOTE: we redesigned sensor timestamp from timestamp_us (int) to timestamp_ms(float) with a new timebase
+A update_sensors must be called before sensors are read.

 This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps with each sensor report.
 Knowing IMU results together with timestamp of results is critical for many telemetry applications.

-This driver requires that the int_pin and reset_pin be connected to the sensor for operation.
+This driver requires that the int_pin and reset_pin be connected to the sensor.

 This library has been tested with BNO086 sensor on Raspberry Pico 2 W.
 The report frequency will be limited by the interface chosen.